diamondAlex/runz/README.md

 copy the runz executable to your path

 ## usage
-create a .runz in your project's root (runz will look for one until it reaches your home directory) add commands in this syntax:
+create a .runz in your project's root
+(runz will look for one until it reaches your home directory)

+add commands in this syntax:
     "scriptName":"do something"

-then simple run "runz scriptName"
+then simply run "runz scriptName"